Why Broken People Connect with Animals

 Is There a Scientific Explanation for This “Madness”?

 Turns out, there is.
-Empathy is like a muscle – you work it out through hardship.
-And when humans let us down, it’s only natural to gravitate towards the pure, unfiltered love of an animal who doesn’t care if you’re unemployed or snot sobbing on your sweatshirt .
+Empathy is like a muscle that you work it out through hardship.
+And when humans let us down, it’s only natural to gravitate towards the pure, unfiltered love of an animal who doesn’t care if you’re unemployed or have become a blubber covered seal or snot sobbing on your sweatshirt .

 So, yeah, maybe we’re all a little broken.
 Maybe life has kicked us down so many times that we’ve started finding comfort in helping animals who resonate with us.
 I have personally put myself in a stray dog’s point of view: